Muhammad-Bilal96/Vellaro-Electric-Bike-App-UI/README.md

 ## 📌 Project Purpose

-This project was created to practice and showcase **mobile UI/UX design skills** by designing a modern e-bike shopping application interface.
+This project was created to practice and showcase **mobile UI/UX design skills** by designing a modern e‑bike shopping application interface.

 ---